Addressing Islamophobia in NL

 We understand Islamophobia as: a fear and/or hatred of Islam and Muslims (and those perceived as Muslim) that translates into everyday individual, ideological, systemic and intersectional forms of xenophobia and racism.

 We advocate for: an understanding of Islamophobia as anti-Muslim racism and discrimination because Islamophobia cannot be understood and defined outside of racism and processes of racialization.

 Lastly, although we highlight Islamophobia and anti-Muslim racism and discrimination, these cannot be understood as operating separately from colonialism, anti-Semitism, religious and cultural discrimination, and other forms of intersectional oppression.

 - To improve local knowledge about national and global strategies to respond to Islamophobia, racisms, and xenophobic discrimination.

 - To develop collaborative relationships among organizations and groups already engaged in working with, and in support of, Muslim and other local racialized communities.

 - To plan, coordinate, and deliver anti-Islamophobia workshops in our conference September 22-23, 2018.

 - To advance conversations about Islamophobia with the goal to support equity, fairness and inclusion in NL.

-- To work toward a provincial strategy that addresses discrimination and strategizes tools of inclusion for NL service providers.
+- To advance provincial recommendations that addresses discrimination and strategizes tools of inclusion for NL service providers.